vegaprotocol/specs/specs/trusted-party-oracles.md

     - Identified by its public key

 #### Active Trusted Party Oracle

-- A valid TPO that has an existing commitment to provide data is referred to in this section as an Active TPO
+- A valid [Trusted Party Oracle](#trusted-party-oracle) that has an existing commitment to provide data is referred to in this section as an Active TPO
+- An existing commitment is when a [Trusted Party Oracle](#trusted-party-oracle) is listed as a source on one or more [active markets](./0043-market-lifecycle.md#active-markets).
 #### Inactive Trusted Party Oracle

-- A valid TPO that has no existing commitments to provide data is referred to in this section as an Inactive TPO
+- A valid [Trusted Party Oracle](#trusted-party-oracle) that has no existing commitments to provide data is referred to in this section as an Inactive TPO
     - Note: that most accounts on the network that have ever traded thus count as 'Inactive TPOs'

 ### Invalid Trusted Party Oracle